mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 The enclave registration is illustrated in Step 10 - 12. in the figure above.
 This completes the deployment of a FPC Chaincode.

-***TODO***
+Note that the deployment described here focuses on the first realization of FPC where a single enclave per FPC Chaincode is deployed.
+For future releases we intend to enhance FPC with multi-enclave support as also described in the roadmap section.
-A note on a single enclave; with more enclaves key management is triggered here.
+In a multi-enclave deployment, the key material to encrypt/decrypt the chaincode state and the chaincode arguments must be shared among the FPC Chaincode enclaves.
-The key material for chaincode state encryption and the chaincode encryption key pair are generated in a subsequent key generation protocol and we refer to [FPC specification](../images/fpc/full-detail/fpc-key-dist.png) for more details.
+We already propose a key generation and distribution protocol as part of our [FPC specification](../images/fpc/full-detail/fpc-key-dist.png).

 ## FPC Transaction Flow